emmajanedrews/base-template/_posts/2017-11-17-5-surprising-benefits-of-selling-in-the-fall.md

 **4. Less competition.** Although this means that you’ll have to wait a bit longer if you’re in the market to buy a home, it’s great news for you if you’re a seller.

-**Interest rates have continued to stay low, making this a great market to buy and sell in.** Perfect conditions if you’re looking to move up into a bigger and better home.
+**Interest rates have continued to stay low, making this a great market to buy and sell in.**&nbsp;These are perfect conditions if you’re looking to move up into a bigger or better home.
 If you have any questions for me about the market or about buying or selling a home, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.